 In 1968, he made it to his first — and only — World Series and excelled, batting .379 with 11 hits, 2 homers and 8 RBIs.

 What better way to remember Kaline than to look at six great baseball cards?
 They all might not be the most valuable cards of the Baltimore native, but the mini list does provide a nice cross-section of his career.
+Click the title to see them for sale and auction on eBay.

 This is Kaline’s rookie card, and he sure looks young.
 The card was part of Topps’ 250-card set.
 Cards measured 2 5/8 inches by 3 ¾ inches.
 Kaline is shown in a vertical card design, with a glorified, color mug shot as the main piece of art.
 In the background, Kaline is shown in black-and-white, kneeling as if in the on-deck circle.

 Kaline is one of three key rookie cards in the 1954 Topps set, along with fellow Hall of Famers Hank Aaron and Ernie Banks.
 It’s also extremely tough to find in high grade.
-Of the 2,468 cards submitted to PSA for grading, only one Kaline rookie was given a 10 and there are only 19 graded 9.
-PSA-5 seems to be the most common grade for a Kaline rookie as there are 520 carrying that designation.

 Kaline led the AL in slugging and OPS in 1959.
 He was part of this 20-card, unnumbered set that was produced by American Motors to publicize the “Home Run Derby” television program.
 Those contests were filmed in December 1959 and ran weekly on television from January 9 to July 2, 1960.
 The contests were held at Wrigley Field in Los Angeles, which later became the home of the expansion Angels in ’61.
 The power alleys were a generous 345 feet from home plate, so homers flew out of the park.